 My Legs Will Hate Me Tomorrow After Today In The Garage Gym

-It started out with with some nice moderately weighted back squats to get me warmed up.
-They felt really, really good today!
-I did them at 230 pounds today which is around where they typically start feeling heavier but that turned out to not the case at all today.
+It started out with some nice, moderately weighted back squats to get me warmed up.
+They felt, really, excellent today!
+I did them at 230 pounds today, which is around where they typically start feeling heavier, but that turned out to not the case at all today.
 They were fast and smooth.
 I would go so far as to say they were all explosive.

 The strict presses were at a still somewhat light feeling 112 pounds.
-They felt and looked really good to me.
+They felt and looked perfect to me.
 Even though my highest weighted sets haven’t gone up I feel like I am getting stronger and more efficient with theses.

-A while later I was still feeling pretty good and I’m definitely well rested after not really doing anything yesterday I decided to do my 20 rep front squats.
-I figured it shouldn’t be too bad at 155 pounds and it wasn’t a problem at all.
-No sign of my upper back wanting to round a bit like it has always done in the past.
+A while later I was still feeling pretty good, and I’m certainly well rested after not really doing anything yesterday, I decided to do my 20 rep front squats.
+I figured it shouldn’t be too bad at 155 pounds, and it wasn’t a problem at all.
+No sign of my upper back wanting to round as if it has always done in the past.
 Who knows, maybe after all these years I’ve finally solved that.
 Being able to and keeping a full grip on the bar certainly has helped significantly in that area since I gained the mobility to do it a couple of years ago.
 Little fixes add up.

-To a point lunges are a struggle for me with my poor eyesight throwing me off balance but they have improved.
+To a point, lunges are a struggle for me with my poor eyesight throwing me off balance, but they have improved.
 The overhead variety I have only done 2 or 3 times.
-The first was the nightmare of the Crossfit open WOD a few years back where I could only get a few at a time with a very, very unstable overhead position.
-I sort of remember doing them in a Street Parking WOD last fall/winter too but I am not sure.
-Today I was very stable with them all things considered.
-The patio is slightly uneven so I had a few messed up steps due to that.
-There were too many distractions outside today so I had trouble focusing a bit.
-I had the strobe effect in my one eye from the super bright sun and breeze blowing the tree so it was just a lot of flickering on the outside of my cloudy cornea.
-The other issue was that of course shortly after I started one of the neighbors decided it’s a perfect time to mow the lawn and have their whiny barking dog out there the entire time.
+The first was the nightmare of the Crossfit open WOD a few years back, where I could only get a few at a time with a very, very unstable overhead position.
+I remember doing them in a Street Parking WOD last fall/winter too, but I am not sure.
+Today, I was very stable with them, all things considered.
+The patio is slightly uneven, so I had a few messed up steps due to that.
+There were too many distractions outside today, so I had trouble focusing a bit.
+I had the strobe effect in my one eye from the super bright sun and breeze blowing the tree, so it was just a lot of flickering on the outside of my cloudy cornea.
+The other issue was that of course shortly after I started, one of the neighbors decided it’s a perfect time to mow the lawn and have their whiny barking dog out there the entire time.

-The pull ups went about as well as I could expect.
-I’m not doing 30 of them strict and my bar is too low to really kip.
-I wish our ceiling was a lot higher than it is but we’re fortunate enough to have what we have and be able to make the best of it.
-I can semi kip with my legs bent but it’s a lot harder to do and I don’t want to slam my feet into the floor.
+The pull-ups went about as well as I could expect.
+I’m not doing 30 of them strict, and my bar is too low to really kip.
+I wish our ceiling were a lot higher than it is, but we’re fortunate enough to have what we have and be able to make the best of it.
+I can semi kip with my legs bent, but it’s a lot harder to do, and I feel it would be better not to slam my feet into the floor.

 The front rack lunges went about as well as can be expected.
-I am more conformable with those than the overhead variety since our gym used to program them fairly often although I have to say today I felt much more comfortable and stable with the overhead ones than these front rack lunges.
+I am more conformable with those than the overhead variety.
+They just feel better since our old gym used to program them fairly often, although I have to say today I felt much more comfortable and stable with the overhead ones than these front rack lunges.
 I got through them by picking away at them with smaller sets.

-Although I ended up well past they’re goal time I was happy with my result.
+I ended up well past their goal time, I was happy with my result.
 I did do the RX weight.
-Using any weight with the complications that that brings into the picture with lunges though would be slow and careful so it made no sense to scale it to go faster.
-It’s the sort of WOD where knowing my body and my personal weaknesses there is just no fast for a WOD with these movements let alone high reps of them.
+Using any weight with the complications that that brings into the picture with lunges though would be slow and careful, so it made no sense to scale it to go faster.
+It’s the sort of WOD where knowing my body and my personal weaknesses, they’re just not fast for a WOD with these movements, let alone high reps of them.